leonnnn/pyxtrlock/README.md

 ----
 Additional input devices other than the keyboard and mouse are not disabled.

+Please report any new bugs you may find to our [Github issue tracker](https://github.com/leonnnn/pyxtrlock/issues).

 Requirements
 ------------
 * [python3-pam](https://github.com/leonnnn/python3-pam)
 * Python >= 3.0

 Todo
 ----